Leicester City Council works with people of all ages, from children to elderly people.

 If you are an adult or a person with a physical disability experiencing difficulties living safely at home, you can email us.

 Falls remains the biggest cause of accidental death for older people.
 About one third of people aged over 65 years of age will fall each year.
-Information on the Falls Community Resource.

 We work with people of all ages, from children to older people.
 If you are an adult or a person with a physical disability experiencing difficulties living safely at home, you can get in touch with us.
+We provide equipment for the elderly.

 We give advice about better ways of doing things.
 We may be able, dependent on your assessed need, to give you equipment to make life easier, or simple adaptations like handrails.